 The beginning of the trail is uphill along the Naukluft Stream where there are sections with pools for swimming.
 You will then hike into a gorge and turn away from the stream.
 From here you will ascend up to the highest point of the trail.

-You will have excellent views of all of the Naukluft Mountains once at the peak, high above the rest of the trails.
+There are excellent views of all the Naukluft Mountains once at the peak, high above the rest of the trails.
 At the summit, it will be clearly marked by a large pile of rocks.

 Following the summit, there is a steep descent down to a dried up riverbed and gorge beneath the mountain.
 Eventually you will come to other swimming holes and pools and connect with the stream again.
 From here, follow the stream back to the guest day parking area to finish your hike.